 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone.
 The following content is intended for readers who are 21 or older. #SipTheSummer #UncorkExtraordinary #SantaMargheritaWines #CollectiveBias

 As I said, their Prosecco Superiore is my favorite.
 It’s made from Glera grapes grown in the hills of Valdobbiadene and has DOCG status (which is the highest and most distinctive classification possible in the category).
-As a bonus, Santa Margherita is committed to preserving the environment and their products are sustainable, eco-friendly, vegan-friendly and energy-efficient.
+As a bonus, Santa Margherita is committed to preserving the environment and its products are sustainable, eco-friendly, vegan-friendly, and energy-efficient.

 Like I mentioned above, I was looking through a cookbook for something to complement the Santa Margherita Prosecco Superiore when I found a recipe for lemon cupcakes.
 This sounded like the perfect pairing and I got to baking.
-Check out the ingredients, recipe and the finished product below!
+Check out the ingredients, recipe, and finished product below!

 Easy Lemon Cupcakes